 This is going to be a long one, folks.
 Skip around as needed!

 Update from PitchMAS—when pitching in a general pitch party, your hashtags matter so much more.
 Make it easy for an agent to find you, or they never will.
 I tried searching for different genres during the party so I could retweet—I couldn’t find them because people weren’t using effective search terms.
-Use age category tags and genre tags, plus keywords (like “diverse” or “WNDB”—see my notes on references below).
-Looking at my winning pitches from PitchMAS, hashtags and keywords mattered most, then other references, then stakes.
+Use age category tags and genre tags, plus relevant and appropriate keywords (like “Bechdel” or “WNDB”—see my notes on references below).

 - Well-Known Twitter Pitch Events